Samyakjnz/VR_Project1_SamyakJain_IMT2022071/README.md

 ##### Support Vector Machine (SVM)
 - The SVM model performed **fairly well**, achieving an accuracy of **88.05%**.
-- It maintained a good balance between **precision and recall**, meaning it didn’t favor one class over the other.
+- It correctly identified both positive and negative cases without being biased toward one.
+This means it didn’t miss too many positives (high recall) or falsely label negatives as positives (high precision).
 - The **f1-score of 0.88** suggests that the model makes reliable predictions but still has some room for improvement.
-- A few misclassifications could be due to **lighting variations, occlusions, or feature extraction limitations**.
+- A few misclassifications could be due to **lighting variations, obstructions, or feature extraction limitations**.
 - Overall, SVM does a solid job, but it might not be the best option for complex patterns.

 ##### Multi-Layer Perceptron (MLP)
 - The MLP model performed **better than SVM**, with an accuracy of **92.56%**.
 - Its **f1-score of 0.93** shows that it captures patterns more effectively.
-- Compared to SVM, MLP had **fewer false negatives**, meaning it was better at correctly identifying both masked and unmasked faces.
+- Compared to SVM, MLP made fewer mistakes by missing masked or unmasked faces, meaning it identified them more accurately.
 - The improvement is likely because MLP, being a neural network, can learn more **complex relationships** in the data.
 - With some fine-tuning (like adjusting hidden layers or activation functions), it could perform even better.

 ##### Key Takeaways:
-- **Handcrafted features (HOG + LBP) were effective**
+- HOG (Histogram of Oriented Gradients) helps detect objects by focusing on edges and shapes in an image.
+It works by analyzing how light and dark areas change, making it great for tasks like face and pedestrian detection.
+-LBP (Local Binary Patterns) recognizes textures by comparing how bright or dark a pixel is compared to its neighbors.
+It turns these comparisons into simple patterns, making it useful for facial recognition and texture analysis
+- **Thus used these 2 methods and were proven to be effectiv**
 - For further improvements, switching to a **CNN-based feature extraction approach** might be the next step.